BUILD YOUR TOLERANCE FOR THE UNKNOWN

 We do this by allowing for uncertainty & unknowing to live within our interior.
 It is often a revelation to realize that we don’t have to actually do anything about our felt sensations in our bodies.
 We can just have them, allow them, let them be, and let them move as we focus on them, breath into them, and soften into them.

-The failure to do this causes us to rush into premature action and make impulsive decisions, before the time is ripe to do so
+The failure to do this causes us to rush into premature action and make impulsive decisions, before the time is ripe and right to do so.

 3. Embodying the Process of Not Knowing